 The Yahoo receiving server will determine that the message was sent using a SENDER IP address and was not signed by Google’s private key.
 Both SPF and DKIM will fail, causing Yahoo email to employ the DMARC failure policy specified by Google.

 Basically, Yahoo, or any other receiving email server, has no way of knowing whether you are using SENDER to send an email for legitimate purposes or spoofing Gmail’s domain.

-That’s is why SENDER impose authenticating a domain.
-The SENDER domain authentication method provides CNAME records that you place on your domain to approve SENDER’S IP addresses, plus will automatically manage your SPF and DKIM records, protecting your domain’s reputation.
+That’s why SENDER imposes authenticating a domain.
+The SENDER domain authentication method provides CNAME records that you place on your domain to approve SENDER’S IP addresses.
+In addition to that, it will automatically manage your SPF and DKIM records, protecting your domain’s reputation.

 Many of the popular email providers implement DMARC, including: